 Summertime means longer days, warm weather, abundant sunshine, and the trademark scent of sunscreen in the air.
 Head to your local Target, and you’ll see an entire aisle stocked full of the stuff in all different formulations and SPFs.
 How do you know which kind is the best?
-We’ve got some tips to help you choose the right sunscreen for you and your family for safe summer fun.
+We’ve got some tips to help you choose the right sunscreen for you and your family for safe fun in the sun.

 Who should wear sunscreen?